Libido (band): 2009–2010: Un Día Nuevo and Rarezas

-After Un Dia Nuevo album came out, the band decided to record another studio album.
-This new album would include some old songs that did not make it on previous albums.
+After their Un Dia Nuevo album came out, the band decided to record another studio album.
+This new album would include some old songs that did not make it onto previous albums.
 It was released along with a DVD featuring the band's greatest hits.
 After the release, the band set out to tour around the country.

-2012- 2015: Other Presentations
+2012–2015: Other Presentations

-A few years after touring passed and they decided to make a new album.
-With the new band member, they confirmed to go out and perform again.
 In May, the band was invited to participate in a private concert for Terra Live Music in which they presented "Cuelgo el Telefono, "El instinto del Actor", "La Info" and "Ya no me Juzgues".
-After this, Ivan Mindreau left the band and Wilder Lopez came in and took his place as drummer.
+After this, Ivan Mindreau left the band and Wilder Lopez joined as drummer.

-In this year, Antonio Jauregui, bassist and co founder of the band, decided to leave the band for personal reasons.
-There appeared to be some discrepancies with the other members of the group regarding musical preferences and production.
+The same year, Antonio Jauregui, bassist and co-founder, decided to leave the band for personal reasons.
+There appeared to be discrepancies with the other band members about musical preferences and production.
 Juan Pablo del Aguila, summoned by Wilder, came along for a rehearsal.
-Juan Pablo then became the new bass player of the band and they established the new and current formation of the band and began working on a more modern sound and started to rehearse and perform a lot more often, again.
+Juan Pablo then became the new bass player of the band and they established the new and current lineup.
+They began working on a more modern sound and started to rehearse and perform more often.

 For the new year, with the new member of the group, they performed in a few festivals around Lima.
 On July 6, the band released an album/DVD "Sesion en vivo".
-This album was recorded during the first month of the year in the Casino Atlantic City, Miraflores, Lima - Peru.
+This album was recorded during the first month of the year in the Casino Atlantic City, Miraflores, Lima – Peru.
 This new production included many re-made songs from older albums and a couple of new tunes among which was their latest "Tan Suave".
 This was the official presentation of the new young members of the band.
-New blood, a new sound.

-The band announced to make a new production from the previous years.
+The band announced the making of a new album production.
 On May 23 the band participated in Festival Vivo X El Rock5.

-2016- present: Amar o matar
+2016–2023: Amar o matar

 The New EP is called "Amar o Matar".
-It's got six songs.
-The first song released as a single "Pero Aún Sigo Viéndote" They released a Video clip of this single on YouTube on the third week of January.
-The video has over 100k views so far.
+It contains six songs.
+The first song released as a single titled "Pero Aún Sigo Viéndote".
+They released a video clip of this single on YouTube on the third week of January.